Views

 - Drag to reorder columns

-The Name column is always sticky and stays visible when scrolling horizontally.
+The Name column is always pinned to the left and stays visible when scrolling horizontally.

 Column Types